- Standard 500 series modular size 1.5″ x 5.25″

 Can I purchase output transformers from you for a DIY?

 Sorry, no. The output transformer is custom-made for us through a research and design collaboration between Avedis Audio and Jensen Transformers, in a proprietary agreement.
-Furthermore, we remain even more vigilant with regards to the potential of the cheap copiers.
+As of July 2023, Avedis Transformers will be making the output transformer to the exact same specifications on a highly modified transformer winding machine which took over a year to customize.

 Seconds after powering down, it is normal to still hear a loud signal?